 Learn how to oven-dry tomatoes and save them in olive oil – a great way to deal with your abundant summer tomatoes!

 This lyonnaise potatoes recipe uses new potatoes, is easy to make and tastes great.
-Parmesan cheese, sea salt and black pepper make this a a wonderful side for any protein dish.
+Parmesan cheese, sea salt, and black pepper make this a wonderful side for any protein dish.